ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #how-to-install}
 {: faq}

-This software is available in the IBM Cloud catalog in the **Migration Tools** category.
+This software is available in the {{site.data.keyword.cloud_notm}} catalog in the **Migration Tools** category.
 After you fill out the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.

 ## Is this service free?
 {: #how-much-is-service}
 {: faq}

-You need to bring your own license (BYOL), which you must purchase directly from RackWare.
+You need to "Bring Your Own License (BYOL)", which you must purchase directly from RackWare.
 For more information or inquiries, contact [sales@rackwareinc.com](mailto:sales@rackwareinc.com).
-However, IBM is offering promotional licensing at no cost for three months for three reusable concurrent migration licenses.
+However, {{site.data.keyword.IBM_notm}} is offering promotional licensing at no cost for three months for three reusable concurrent migration licenses.

 ## What is the promotional license?
 {: #promotional-license}